Pay Traffic Ticket in Georgia

 For specific ticket payment information, refer to your GA traffic ticket or contact the appropriate traffic court directly.

 To learn how to pay your GA traffic ticket, keep reading this page.

 - Possibly attend court-ordered safety and education courses.

-Learn more below
+Learn more below.

-Pleading guilty or nolo contendere to your GA traffic ticket and paying the fine means you're admitting guilt or do not wish to contest the violation charges.
+Pleading "guilty" or "nolo contendere" to your GA traffic ticket and paying the fine means you're admitting guilt or do not wish to contest the violation charges.

-Further considerations and penalties depend on your situation, such as the violation, your current driving record, and the court handling your ticket.
+Further considerations and penalties depend on your situation, such as the violation, your current driving record, and the court handling your traffic ticket.